Streamlined instructions for activating imp development kit

 Note This guide only applies to development devices.
 Commercial imp-enabled products have their own configuration apps, and you should follow the product manufacturer’s own guidelines.

 In addition to your imp kit, you will need a suitable power source.
 This depends on what power options your imp kit offers, so check the device’s documentation if you’re unsure which to use.
 You’ll also need a mobile phone or tablet running iOS or Android.
 This is used to activate the imp kit and provide it with network access credentials.

 You’ll now receive a message asking you to verify the email address you supplied.
-When you’ve done so, by clicking the Confirm button in the email, you’ll be automatically returned to the impCentral login page and asked to choose an account username and password.
+When you’ve done so, by clicking the Confirm button in the email, you’ll be automatically returned to the impCentral login page and asked to choose an account username and password, and provide some basic information about yourself.
 Your password must contain between eight and 20 characters.
 Your username must also contain 8-20 characters, and must not be your email address.
 Click Set to apply your choices: